- Friday 25 June - 08 July

 “The characters who populate these canvasses are highly ambiguous, in singles and in pairs, sometimes running, sometimes hiding or following or being followed.
 Much is left open for the viewer to interpret in these charged, vital, expressionistic works.

 As the series evolved, de Sybel continued to delve into the interior world of metaphorical boundaries, of transgressions and borders crossed, of personal alienation.”
 Philip Stoltzfus (collector)

 About the artist

 De Sybel studied Art History in Italy and went on to train at Harrow and Camberwell School of Art where she gained a BA (hons) and was selected as part of Christie’s Pick of the Graduates.
-She works from her studio in canal-side studio and exhibits regularly with galleries and as part of the Shoreditch Community.
+She works from her canal-side studio and exhibits regularly with galleries and as part of the Shoreditch Community.

 Recent exhibitions include Works on Paper at the Shipton Gallery, and British Paintings II at the Project Space, Bermondsey.
 Major projects have also included a series of collages based on Milton’s Paradise Lost, now in private collections in the UK and the US, and Urban Journeys (oil and mixed media), an exploration of the human condition depicted through uncertainty and isolation.